|

 At the US Open the singles titles are won by Marat Safin and Venus Williams: Safin beats Pete Sampras in the men's final, while Williams repeats her Wimbledon win with another victory over Lindsay Davenport.

-Rugby: the England team wins the Six Nations Championship, despite losing its last match to Scotland (19:13) at Murrayfield.
+Rugby Union: the England team wins the first Six Nations Championship, despite losing its last match to Scotland at Murrayfield (19-13).

-Snooker: Mark Williams wins the all-Welsh final of the World Snooker Championships.
+Snooker: Mark Williams wins the all-Welsh final of the World Snooker Championship, beating Matthew Stevens 18-16.

 Golf: Tiger Woods wins three of the four golf "majors" - the US Open at Pebble Beach, the Open Championship at St. Andrews and the US PGA Championship at Valhalla.
 His win at the US Open, by an incredible 15 shots, breaks the record for the largest margin of victory in a major.